-Regulation 17(1A) of SEBI (Listing Obligations and Disclosure Mr. Raj Narain Bhardwaj was appointed as Additional Independent Requirements) Regulations, 2015 notified on June 7, 2018 Director of the Company with effect from 12th August 2017 for prescribes that no listed entity shall appoint a person or continue a term of 5 years with effect from 12th August, 2017.
-The said the directorship of any person as a non-executive Director appointment was approved by the members at the 34th Annual who has attained the age of seventy five years unless a special General Meeting of the Company held on September 30th, 2017. resolution is passed to that effect.
-Pursuant to same, the tenure of Mr. Raj Narain Bhardwaj shall come to an end on 12th August 2022.
+Regulation 17(1A) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 notified on June 7, 2018 prescribes that no listed entity shall appoint a person or continue the directorship of any person as a non-executive Director who has attained the age of seventy five years unless a special resolution is passed to that effect.

 Mr. Virendra Kumar Mital (DIN: 00376830) who was appointed as an Independent Director of the Company with effect from 23rd May 2018 for a period of five years by way of special resolution shall attain the age of 75 years on 29th April 2023.
 In view of the said provision of SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015, Nomination and Remuneration Committee discussed the matter and recommended the continuation of Directorship of the above mentioned Independent Director for the remaining period of their term until 22nd May 2023.
-Mr. Virendra Kumar Mital (DIN: 00376830) has vast experience in execution of Hotels, Residential, Commercial and Industrial Projects and considering his gualifications & expertise; the Board of Directors is of the opinion that the continuation of Mr. Virendra Kumar Mital (DIN: 00376830) as an Independent Director and his contributions and guidance will greatly benefit the Company.
+Mr. Virendra Kumar Mital (DIN: 00376830) has vast experience in execution of Hotels, Residential, Commercial and Industrial Projects and considering his qualifications & expertise; the Board of Directors is of the opinion that the continuation of Mr. Virendra Kumar Mital (DIN: 00376830) as an Independent Director and his contributions and guidance will greatly benefit the Company.
 The said appointment is in line with the Nomination and Remuneration Policy of the Company.
 The brief profile of Mr. Virendra Kumar Mital (DIN: 00376830) along with the other disclosures required under SEBI (Listing Obligations and Disclosure Requirement) Regulations, 2015 and Secretarial Standards is attached as a Note to this Explanatory Statement.
 Members are requested to please refer to the same.
 No revision in the terms and conditions or tenure of the Independent Director is proposed along with the resolution.
 All other terms and conditions of his current appointment shall continue to remain the same.